 Group Leader

-Professor in Physics, with passion for the rational development of functional and sustainable light-emission devices.
+Professor in Physics with passion for the rational development of functional and sustainable light-emission devices.

-My research focuses on biomass-derived functional nanomaterials and their sustainable use in optoelectronic applications.
+My research focuses on biomass-derived functional nanomaterials and their use in sustainable optoelectronic applications.

 I focus on the development of high-efficiency light-emitting electrochemical cells.